core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 1. Check that the EDHOC + OSCORE request includes the OSCORE option and that the request payload is a CBOR sequence composed of two CBOR byte strings.
 If this is not the case, the server MUST stop processing the request and MUST reply with a 4.00 (Bad Request) error response.

-2. Extract EDHOC message_3 from the payload of the EDHOC + OSCORE request, as the first CBOR byte string in the CBOR sequence.
+2. Extract EDHOC message_3 from the payload of the EDHOC + OSCORE request, as the first CBOR data item in the CBOR sequence.

 3. Take the value of 'kid' from the OSCORE option of the EDHOC + OSCORE request (i.e., the OSCORE Sender ID of the client), and use it as the EDHOC connection identifier C_R.